 Historically, one of the key research strengths of Solent has been in maritime, with its long history and association with shipping, ports and seafarer training.
 The worldwide trade of goods at the scale and ease of today is only made possible by the global maritime industry.
 The sector represents a unique platform for international collaboration in research to deliver global benefit to society and the environment.
 Our goal is to pursue and build world-leading science and engineering research, to be a leader in the creation, sharing, and application of insight, innovation, and knowledge for a safe and sustainable maritime future.

-To support this aim we are aiming to launch the Solent Sustainable Maritime Research Centre to coincide with COP 26 in November 2021.
+To support this aim we launched the Centre for Marine Sustainability to coincide with COP 26 in November 2021.
 The centre will tackle three key maritime sustainability themes: People; Technology, and Environment.

 The IGNITE project is developing a scaled demonstration and training facility for remotely operated Maritime Autonomous Surface Ships (MASS).
 Solent University is the only institution worldwide with both advanced manned model and simulation capability.
 Working with leading experts, Wärtsilä the IGNITE project will innovatively link the manned model and simulation centres.
 The project will enable complex simulation and training in real traffic interactions and high-risk manoeuvres in a safe and controlled environment.

 The Seafarers’ Personal Protective Equipment project is run by Solent University in collaboration with CHIRP Maritime.
 The project explores seafarers’ experiences of using personal protective equipment (PPE) on-board ships.

 Find out more

 The forgotten keyworkers: challenges faced by British seafarers as a result of the Covid-19 pandemic